 Accounts receivable consist of amounts owed by commercial companies and government agencies.
 Accounts receivable are stated net of allowances for doubtful accounts.
 The Company's accounts receivable relate principally to a limited number of customers.
 As of March 31, 2017, Inox, accounted for approximately 52%, and SSE plc for approximately 17% of the Company's total receivable balance, with no other customer accounting for greater than 10% of the balance.
 As of March 31, 2016, Inox, accounted for approximately 84% of the Company's total receivable balance, with no other customer accounting for greater than 10% of the balance.
 Changes in the financial condition or operations of the Company's customers may result in delayed payments or non-payments which would adversely impact its cash flows from operating activities and/or its results of operations.
 As such the Company may require collateral, advanced payment or other security based upon the customer history and/or creditworthiness.
 In determining the allowance for doubtful accounts, the Company evaluates the collectability of accounts receivable based primarily on the probability of recoverability based on historical collection and write-off experience, the age of past due receivables, specific customer circumstances, and current economic trends.
-If the financial condition of the Company's customers may be required.
+If the financial condition of the Company's customers were to deteriorate, resulting in an impairment of their ability to make payment, additional allowances may be required.
 Failure to accurately estimate the losses for doubtful accounts and ensure that payments are received on a timely basis could have a material adverse effect on the Company's business, financial condition, results of operations, and cash flows.